Skip to content

 3. Configure DNS so that itervox-dashboard.your-domain.com (or whichever subdomain you choose) points to the Piko server’s proxy port.

-4. On your phone, browse to http://itervox-dashboard.your-domain.com?token=<your-token>.
+4. On your phone, browse to http://itervox-dashboard.your-domain.com/?token=<your-token> on first visit.
+The dashboard captures the token, and subsequent visits work without the query parameter.
 The Piko server routes the request through the outbound tunnel to your laptop’s Itervox dashboard.

 • MIT-licensed and self-hostable — same ethos as Itervox itself.
 No vendor in the loop, no SaaS dependency, no rate limits.